 The situation ashore at 17.00 on 25 August was calm.
-Afloat, Marienfels and Wildenfels were anchored but apparently were ready to be brought forward for loading; Sturmfels was at anchor, with No. 4 hold full of corn still smouldering, and there was a possibility that this corn, now saturated with firefighting water, might start to swell and this burst the bulkheads; there was also the fear that the fire might spontaneously ignite Barbara, Caboto and Bronte.
+Afloat, Marienfels and Wildenfels were anchored but apparently were ready to be brought forward for loading; Sturmfels was at anchor, with No. 4 hold full of corn still smouldering, and there was a possibility that this corn, now saturated with firefighting water, might start to swell and thus burst the bulkheads; there was also the fear that the fire might spontaneously ignite Barbara, Caboto and Bronte.
 Hohenfels was beached and listing 3° to starboard.
 Weissenfels was still burning furiously, although all the oil fires were apparently out, but it was impossible to get into the ship to shut the seacocks, and the vessel sank in deep water at 05.00 on 26 August.

 The seven Axis merchant vessels captured at Bandar Shahpur were taken first to Basra and thence to India, where they arrived in September.

 Having achieved the first object of 'Bishop', namely the capture of the Axis shipping in the harbour of Bandar Shahpur, the Allies sought to capture the port and town of Bandar Shahpur.
-Adams was again in command, and could now also call on the support of aircraft: these were Vickers Vincent army co-operation machines of No. 244 Squadron, Douglas DC-2 transports of No. 31 Squadron, Hawker Hurricane and Gloster Gladiator fighters of No. 26 Squadron, and Bristol Blenheim light bombers of No. 84 Squadron.
+Adams was again in command, and could now also call on the support of aircraft: these were Vickers Vincent single-engined army co-operation machines of No. 244 Squadron, Douglas DC-2 twin-engined transports of No. 31 Squadron, Hawker Hurricane and Gloster Gladiator single-engined fighters of No. 26 Squadron, and Bristol Blenheim twin-engined light bombers of No. 84 Squadron.